Sajjan Jindal

 Sajjan Jindal (born 5 December 1959) is an Indian billionaire businessman.
-He is the chairman and managing director of JSW Group of companies; diversified in steel, mining, energy, sports, infrastructure and, software business.
+He is the chairman and managing director of JSW Group.

-For 2021–22, he served as the chairman of World Steel Association.
+For 2021–22, he was the chairman of World Steel Association.
 He was replaced by POSCO's Jeong-Woo Choi.

 Early life and education

 He is one of the sons of Indian businessman and parliamentarian, Om Prakash Jindal.
-His youngest brother, Naveen, is a former Member of Parliament of India from the Indian National Congress party and also leading Jindal Steel and Power.
+His youngest brother, Naveen, is a Member of Parliament of India from the Bharatiya Janata Party and also leading Jindal Steel and Power.

-According to Forbes, Jindal family led by Savitri Jindal is worth US$14.5 billion, as of 2021.

 Sajjan Jindal holds a bachelor's degree in mechanical engineering from the Ramaiah Institute of Technology, Bangalore.
+According to Forbes, Jindal family led by Savitri Jindal is worth US$40.7 billion, as of 2026.